Year

 Modern codebases are stored as repeated file snapshots where every commit duplicates unchanged functions, every RAG pipeline re-embeds the same logic.
 The result is bloated vector stores, noisy retrieval, and line-based diffs that cannot reason about what actually changed.
 SCC was built to fix the foundation.

-On top of the chunk store, SCC enables semantic commits.
-A commit is a file manifest where each file is a sequence of chunk references and raw glue.
-Diffs surface at the semantic unit level first: unchanged functions are trivially skipped, changed functions are flagged by chunk ID, and merge conflicts are scoped to the exact function rather than a raw line range.
-This gives both a semantic diff and a textual diff within the changed chunk.
+On top of the unit store, SCC enables semantic commits.
+A commit is a manifest where each file is a sequence of unit references plus glue.
+Diffs surface at the unit level first: unchanged functions are skipped, changed functions are flagged, and merge conflicts scope to the exact function rather than a raw line range giving both a semantic and a textual diff.

-Backend: Node.js and TypeScript, Express, PostgreSQL with pgvector for chunk embeddings, Redis for queuing and caching, and object storage for compressed chunk blobs.
-Parsing: Tree-sitter for multi-language AST extraction.
-Schema: chunks, chunk_occurrences, dependency_edges, manifests, and manifest_entries fully normalized with separate metadata and blob storage layers.
+Node.js & TypeScript, Express, PostgreSQL with pgvector, Redis for queuing/caching, and object storage for compressed blobs.
+Parsing uses Tree-sitter for multi-language extraction.

-On a representative mid-size repo: 18,904 semantic chunks found across 4,281 files, with 11,622 unique chunks after deduplication a 38.5% embedding reduction before any queries are run.
-Analytics and summary cache entries are keyed by chunk ID, giving near-zero recomputation cost for repeated retrievals.
-This is slightly theoretical
+On a representative mid-size repo: 18,904 semantic chunks found across 4,281 files, with 11,622 unique chunks after deduplication a 38.5% embedding reduction On synthetic repos built to stress-test deduplication, SCC cut duplicate chunk work by ~54–56%.

-Built entirely solo as a research and infrastructure project.
-SCC is designed in three build phases: Phase 1 is the RAG-focused chunk store (current); Phase 2 adds semantic diff and function-level history on top of Git; Phase 3 replaces Git's file snapshot store with a native chunk manifest store.
-The engine is also incorporated as the core retrieval layer in Gity, a semantic developer tool in development.
+Built solo as a research and infrastructure project, in progressive phases: a retrieval-focused unit store (current), then semantic diff and function-level history, and a longer-term direction toward native unit-based version storage.
+The engine is also the core retrieval layer in Gity, a semantic developer tool in developmen